 Large Selection Domain Extensions

-Now more businesses are looking for unique TLDs and domain extension options like .kitchen or .academy among hundreds of others.
+Now more businesses are looking for unique TLDs and domain extension options like .kitchen or .academy, among hundreds of others.
 The issue now is making sure your domain registrar has all the ones you want to register.

 Cons of Google Domains

-Like I mentioned in the pros section, Google Domain’s pricing focuses on simplicity and transparency.
+As I mentioned in the pros section, Google Domain’s pricing focuses on simplicity and transparency.
 They include privacy in their pricing – and are cheaper than most web hosting companies that offer domain registration.

 However, when Google Domain’s pricing goes up against Namecheap or GoDaddy, they lose out.
 Namecheap’s pricing is transparent and consistently cheaper over the long term.